fission/fission.io/content/en/docs/usage/languages/java.md

 ### Samples

 - The Fission Kafka sample is a complete application written in Java and uses Kafka to interact between functions.
-The source code and more information can be found [here](https://github.com/fission/fission-kafka-sample)
+Refer to our [Fission Kakfa sample](https://github.com/fission/fission-kafka-sample) to know more.
 - The Fission workflow sample uses [Fission workflows](https://github.com/fission/fission-workflows) and Java functions.
-The source code and more information can be found [here](https://github.com/fission/fission-workflow-sample)
+You can refer to the [fission workflow sample](https://github.com/fission/fission-workflow-sample) code to get started.